mmistakes/minimal-mistakes/_posts/2023-06-16-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-As we said in the previous article, the absence of native support for monadic list-comprehension in Kotlin makes the code less readable if we use sequences of `flatMap` and `map` invocations.
+As we said in the previous article, the absence of native support for monadic comprehension in Kotlin makes the code less readable if we use sequences of `flatMap` and `map` invocations.
 However, as we saw both for nullable types and for the `Option` type, **Arrow gives us nice DSLs to deal with the readability problem**.
 For the `Result`type, the DSL is called `result`:

 ```kotlin
 // Arrow SDK